 As a result, loan platforms employ the insurance services of third-party custodians to mitigate risks.
-An example is BitGo, a pioneer custodian firm that provides insurance and custodian services for crypto assets.
+An example is BitGo, a pioneering custodian firm that provides insurance and custodial services for crypto assets.
 According to Nexo, the platform insures up to $375 million worth of cryptocurrencies.
 YouHodler also claims insurance coverage with Ledger Vault's $150 million pooled insurance fund.

 While such insurance policies promote healthy loan services, they do not cover all forms of risk.
 Most policies only cover the risk of theft or phishing attacks on the platform's end.
 There might be no coverage in bankruptcy cases, and customers might be treated as creditors in such an event.

 Moreover, if hackers make it to your loan or savings account, there might be no insurance coverage.
 Therefore, ensure you follow all instructions to keep your account safe when using a crypto loan platform.

 Account security is vital when using a crypto loan website or mobile app.
 Although most platforms aim to embed their website with sustainable IT security, users need to ensure the safety of their data.

 Usually, crypto lenders request that users complete a "Know Your Customer" (KYC) form during the application process.
 The common practice involves uploading a picture of a passport or a valid government-issued ID.
 While KYC confirmation might be a government policy for online lenders, it also ensures that loan platforms know the people using their services.